ChaseElander/ChaseElander.github.io/about.md

 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)
 * Coded with [Sublime Text 2](http://sublimetext.com), an amazing code editor

-Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/poole/issues/new)